Benazepril/hydrochlorothiazide (By mouth)

 Treats high blood pressure.
 A lower blood pressure can reduce the risk of stroke and heart attack.
 This medicine is a combination of an angiotensin converting enzyme (ACE) inhibitor and a thiazide diuretic (water pill).

 There may be other brand names for this medicine.

-You should not use this medicine if you have had an allergic reaction to benazepril or hydrochlorothiazide.
-Do not use this medicine if you are allergic to sulfa drugs, or to other ACE inhibitors such as enalapril, lisinopril, Accupril®, Lotrel®, or Zestril®.
-You should not use this medicine if you are pregnant, or if you have problems urinating.
+Do not use this medicine if you have had an allergic reaction to benazepril or other ACE inhibitors, hydrochlorothiazide, or sulfa drugs.
+Do not use this medicine if you are pregnant, not able to urinate, or have a history of angioedema caused by an ACE inhibitor.
+Do not use this medicine together with aliskiren (Tekturna®) if you have diabetes.

 If a dose is missed:

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine